hanzalah5/DataminingA3/README.md

-# DataminingA3
+# Datamining Project Core

-THIS IS THE EXPLAINATION OF HOW I HAVE CREATED AN ANOMOLY DETECTION MODEL FOR ASSIGNMENT # 3
+THIS IS THE EXPLAINATION OF HOW I HAVE CREATED AN ANOMOLY DETECTION MODEL

 Step 1: Obtain the PSM dataset from eBay for time series anomaly detection.